Dispute Portland Parking Tickets For Free in Two Minutes Flat

 - Your car gets towed

-- The DMV refuses to issue or renew your registration
+- The DMV refuses to issue or renew your vehicle registration

 - Your credit score goes down

 Check out this Reddit thread on parking tickets in Portland.
 One Redditor stated that his penalty increased to a whopping $900.
-One poster said that the city could quadruple the fees, and a jokester mentioned Sean Spicer and tickling of a particular body part, but we highly doubt that this could ever happen.
+One poster said that the city could quadruple the fees.

-In all seriousness, failing to pay the ticket and letting it go delinquent can cause a lot of stress.
+Failing to pay the ticket can cause a lot of stress.
 Don’t risk the increased fees and the possibility of messing up your credit score.
-Contest the ticket within 30 days of receiving it.
+Contest your ticket within 30 days of receiving it.

 Can infractions go on my driving record?

-No, parking infractions won’t go on your record.
+No, parking infractions won’t go on your driving record.
 However, this doesn’t mean that they cannot cause a lot of headaches.
 Ignoring the ticket can lead to severe financial consequences, such as your credit score going down.
 Other inconveniences could include not being able to renew your registration.
-The most severe repercussion is having the DMV suspend your license.
+The most severe repercussion is probably having the DMV suspend your license.

 What if I got a citation and the wind blew it away?

-If the wind, a bird, Superman, or just a mean passerby takes the citation off your windshield, fear not.
-The city will notify you via mail at least once, and at that point, you can dispute your ticket.
-However, it’s worth noting that if your address and the address to which the car is registered do not match, apart from not getting a ticket, the infraction can be relayed to a collection agency.
+If the wind, a bird, Superman, or just a mean passerby takes the citation off your windshield, you can't get out of paying it off.
+The city will notify you via mail at least once.
+That will give you a chance to dispute your ticket.
+However, it’s worth noting that if your address and the address at which your car is registered do not match, apart from not receiving the notice and incurring late fees, the infraction can be delegated to a collection agency.

-If the collection agency is unable to contact you, they can place a lien on your car, which can lead to your credit score going down and prevent you from getting a new lease or applying for a loan.
+If the collection agency is unable to contact you, they can place a lien on your car, which can lead to your credit score going down and can prevent you from getting a new lease or applying for a loan.

 Find more advice about this issue here.